csu-signal/TRACE/README.md

 See [mmdemo-azure-kinect/README.md](mmdemo-azure-kinect/README.md).

 ## Development

+### Environment

+After setting up the environment by following the instructions above, run `pre-commit install` to set up formatters to run automatically on commit.
+If the conda environment file changes, update the environment by running `conda env update --file multimodalDemo.yaml --prune`.

 ### Creating new features
 Every feature must inherit from `BaseFeature[T]`, where `T` is an output interface which inherits from `BaseInterface`.
 The required methods are documented in [mmdemo/base_feature.py](mmdemo/base_feature.py).
 For example, if we wanted to create a feature which takes a color image as input and outputs a predicted depth image, we would do something along the lines of the following: